Stamatis Voulgaris: Morea expedition and urban planning in Greece

 Yet, the most important urban planning mission of Voulgaris was the planning of the city of Patras in 1829, on Kapodistrias' order.
 He arrived there on 5 December 1828 accompanied by Captain Auguste-Théodore Garnot.
 The Turkish-Egyptian troops of Ibrahim Pasha had left only ruins in Patras.
 They had destroyed the houses, burned the gardens, uprooted all the trees and demolished the ramparts of the city fortress.
 Voulgaris specifically proposed to erect the modern city on the seaside, which was then a freer and more extensive area.
 The city, with a geometric composition, took the form of a large parallelogram bordering the coastal area and of a second ending at the periphery of the old town.
 Seventeen vertical and wide uphill streets intersected, at right angles, eight other horizontal streets, thus dividing the city into a hundred large blocks of buildings.
 He also planned to build nine symmetrical public squares, quays, vast and long boulevards or avenues bordered by trees and perfectly ventilated, fountains, arcades, green areas round the Patras Castle and three main doors which would open on the roads to Gastouni, Kalavryta and Corinth.
 Voulgaris also wanted to cover out of his own pocket the financial costs for tree planting in Patras.

 However, the original plan was not fully implemented, because on the one hand the kodjabashis (notables and primates) and the local property owners put Governor Kapodistrias under pressure to prevent any change, and on the other hand state finances were not sufficient to achieve Voulgaris' visionary plan: in 1830, the 5 symmetrical squares he had designed in the parallelogram bordering the coastal area were reduced to 2 only, including the central square dedicated to democracy (currently Vasileos Georgiou I Square) and concord (currently Vasilissis Olgas Square).

 After handing over the city's plans to Governor Kapodistrias, Voulgaris joined the troops of the regular Greek army, then commanded by the governor's brother, Augustinos Kapodistrias, commander-in-chief for Continental Greece.
 Captain Voulgaris was responsible in particular for drawing the plan of the siege of Lepanto (Nafpaktos) and the direction of its works.
 In April 1829 the siege ended and the city was taken over from the Turks.
 Voulgaris indicated in his Souvenirs that "this important conquest brought that of Missolonghi (in May), where ended, with this Greek expedition, my military career."

 Last years in Corfu

 In August 1830, Voulgaris, sick, returned to France and was raised in 1831 to the rank of chef de bataillon.
 In 1838, he retired to his native Corfu, in the village of Potamos near Lefkimmi, where he died in 1842.
 In his will, he left money to various friends and relatives, and, moreover, to the French Consulate to distribute to the French indigents of Corfu.
-He was: